-An Alum Block is a crystal-like stone that is moistened with water and gently rubbed over the shaved area to act as an antiseptic and to combat a number of post-shaving related skin problems including razor bumps, razor burn and redness.
+An Alum Block, also known as an Alum Stone or Alum Crystal, is a crystal-like stone that is moistened with water and gently rubbed over the shaved area to act as an antiseptic and to combat a number of post-shaving related skin problems including razor bumps, razor burn and redness.
 It can also help to stop bleeding from small nicks and cuts.

 The Alum block has antiseptic properties that not only cool and refresh the skin after shaving but kill surface bacteria too.

-Wet the block, rub gently onto the shaved area, and then leave to dry on the face.
+Wet the alum crystal, rub gently onto the shaved area, and then leave to dry on the face.

 If you are applying a moisturiser or aftershave balm, splash water on the face after you have applied the alum block, pat dry with a towel and then apply your aftershave balm or moisturiser.